MicrosoftDocs/dataexplorer-docs/data-explorer/engine.md

 ## Distributed data query

-Azure Data Explorer employs distributed data query technology tailored for fast ad-hoc analytics on large unstructured data sets.
-This technology is accompanied by the user-friendly [Kusto Query Language (KQL)](kusto/query/index.md), designed specifically for Azure Data Explorer.
+Azure Data Explorer uses distributed data query technology for fast ad-hoc analytics on large unstructured data sets, accompanied by the user-friendly [Kusto Query Language (KQL)](kusto/query/index.md).

-In Azure Data Explorer, queries are intended to be fast and efficient.
-Default query timeouts are only about four minutes in order to prioritize prompt completion.
-However, users have the flexibility to request extended timeouts.
+The engine optimizes query performance through the following methods:

-The following list outlines various features of data query in Azure Data Explorer:
+* Storing temporary data produced by the query in aggregated RAM, avoiding disk writes.

-* During query execution, temporary data is stored in aggregated RAM, bypassing slow disk writes.
-This strategy applies even to data transitioning between different nodes in the cluster, optimizing resource allocation.
+* Providing snapshot isolation by referencing relevant extents on the query plan.
-* Queries provide snapshot isolation by having relevant extents stamped on the query plan.
-Since extents are immutable, all it takes is for the query plan to reference the combination of extents.
+* Just-in-time compiling queries into highly efficient machine code, guided by data statistics gathered from all the extents and tailored to the specifics of the column encoding.
-* The query system can optimize by sending parts of a query to other clusters.
-This smart distribution minimizes data movement between clusters, making queries more efficient.
+* Prioritizing fast and efficient queries with short default timeouts.
+For more information, see [Set timeout limits](set-timeout-limits.md).
-* The new shard query is just-in-time compiled into highly efficient machine code, resulting in a fast and efficient fused query evaluation logic.
-This compilation is guided by data statistics and specific column encoding, resulting in speedy and efficient query processing.
+* Rearranging the query plan to minimize data exchange between clusters.
+For more information, see [Cross-cluster and cross-database queries](kusto/query/cross-cluster-or-database-queries.md).

 ## See also